GitHubOctocatBot/welcome-to-github/README.md

 You are currently reading your project's README file. _README.md_ files are like cover pages or elevator pitches for your project.
 It is written in plain text  and usually includes: a paragraph describing the project, directions on how to use it, who authored it, and more.

-Practice: When you are done reading this README, delete these directions to create a custom README  describing the website you create in the next step.
-Learn how to style this [README using markdown language here](https://guides.github.com/features/mastering-markdown/).

 [Learn more about READMEs](https://help.github.com/en/articles/about-readmes)